World So Cold (Three Days Grace song)

 "World So Cold" is the third single released from Three Days Grace's 2009 album, Life Starts Now.
 The song was released for radio airplay on August 3, 2010.
 The single debuted on the Billboard Rock Songs chart at number 50 and has reached number one on the Hot Mainstream Rock Tracks chart.

 Composition

+"World So Cold" was written by Adam Gontier and produced by Howard Benson.
 The song runs at 140 BPM and is in the key of G# major.
 It runs for four minutes and three seconds.

-It was written by Adam Gontier and produced by Howard Benson.
+Gontier said the song was one of the most personal tracks for him and stated the overall meaning is about "how your world changes so quickly when somebody you love or somebody who's been in your life for so long disappears, and you don't really see it coming.
+It's about dealing with that."